 The MSc One Health degree program is designed to be a flexible, credit-based program of study.
 On a part-time continuous basis the period of study will be a maximum of three (3) years/nine (9) semesters.
 This period may be extended only in exceptional circumstances.

-Classes commence at the start of each semester; January (Spring), May (Summer), and September (Fall), unless RUSVM decides to start course delivery at another time of the year.
-No candidate will be admitted to a graduate degree program after the commencement date without the express permission of the Dean, acting on the advice of the Program Coordinator(s).
+Candidates are accepted into the program in September, with classes running each semester.
+No candidate will be admitted to the program after the class has commenced without the express permission of the Dean, acting on the advice of the Program Coordinator(s).